Executing minimalist travel is simple:

 Ultralight Camera Case: HMG Camera Pod

 It’s not easy to find a lightweight yet protective camera case, yet here we are.
 As an ultralight backpacking gear nerd, I’m familiar with Hyperlite Mountain Gear and their super-light and innovative products.
-I recently stumbled upon this space-age camera case that weighs only a few ounces.
-Yes, please.
+I recently stumbled upon this space-age camera case that weighs only a couple of ounces.

 Minimalist Camera Clip: Peak Design Capture V3

 If you’re a minimalist traveling with a camera, and this clip isn’t part of your packing list, you’re doing it wrong.
 This ergonomic and lightweight clip allows you to stash your camera safely on your belt, backpack strap, or any other number of convenient places.
-It’s incredible, plain and simple.
+It’s incredible.

 Lightweight Earbuds: Apple AirPods Pro